 Dead Line is a great choice if you want something that feels low-key but still looks impressive.
 It’s a dark spot with a very tall bar, big booths, and pretty chandeliers.
-The Latin snacks on the menu here are great, but the real beauty of Dead Line is that from 4-6pm, the bar bites (mixed nuts, fries, and mini arepas) are free with a cocktail.
-Drinks and free light bites are hard to beat.
+The Latin snacks on the menu here are great, from fried halibut tacos to street corn with an herby aioli, and we highly advise bringing someone with you, cutting their excellent burger in half, and calling it a light bite.

 Yes, this is a hotel bar, but we promise, it’s actually good.
 It feels kind of like a mix between a speakeasy and a castle, with its low light, velvet booths, and excessively regal portraits of people like Bill Gates and Kelsey Grammer in the lobby.
 It’s a good spot to bring a date for some blackberry-cinnamon gin cocktails, along with parmesan truffle fries, sage sausage scotch olives, and spicy chips with a yogurt dip.

 Tapas bars, like Itto’s, were created for this exact purpose.
 Their Moroccan small plates range from mini berbere lamb burgers to small skillets of seafood paella, and the Happy Hour specials make it one of our favorite spots for a great post-work snack.
 Plus, they have plenty of gluten-free options like squid steaks and potato cakes with harissa aioli.